What is a Modifier in Medical Billing?

 CPT Modifiers

-A CPT modifier is a two digits numeric code.
-The CPT modifier is used to give additional information on medical procedures describing the need to use medical procedures, the site of the procedure, change in procedure, and the total number of surgeons performing the procedure.
+A CPT modifier is a two-digit numeric code.
+The CPT modifier is used to give additional information on medical procedures describing the need to use medical procedures, the site of the procedure, the change in procedure, and the total number of surgeons performing the procedure.
 All of this information is represented in the format ‘CPT code-modifier’ and forwarded to the insurance payer.
-For example, 24115-52 is used to represent reduced services by the physician for “excision or curettage of bone cyst or benign tumor, humerus; with autograft (includes obtaining the graft)” due to minor complications.
+For example, 24115-52 is used to represent reduced services by the physician for “excision or curettage of the bone cyst or benign tumor, humerus; with autograft (includes obtaining the graft)” due to minor complications.

 Following are a few examples of CPT modifiers:

-- Modifier 22 – Increased procedural services
+- 22 – Increased procedural services

 - 23 – Unusual anesthesia